gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-data-textures.md

 Creating data for a texture in JavaScript is mostly straight forward depending on the texture format.
 WebGL2 supports a ton of texture formats though.
-WebGL2 supports all the *unsized* formats from WebGL1
+WebGL2 supports all the *un-sized* formats from WebGL1

 <style>
 .local-data {